-In 2022, the Australian Institute of Health and Welfare (AIHW) will manage the fieldwork for its National Drug Strategy Household Survey (NDSHS).
+In 2022 and 2023, the Australian Institute of Health and Welfare (AIHW) will manage the fieldwork for the National Drug Strategy Household Survey (NDSHS).
 The AIHW is an independent statutory Australian Government agency producing authoritative and accessible information and statistics to inform and support better policy and service delivery decisions, leading to better health and wellbeing for all Australians.

 The survey is run every 3 years, and this is the 14th time the survey has been conducted since its establishment in 1985.